This Mongolian Beef recipe can be made faster and better than take out. And best of all, you probably already have most of the ingredients.

 Instructions

 - Mix all the MARINADE ingredients in a bowl and combine with the sliced beef.
-Allow it to marinate for at least 20 minutes or up to overnight.
+Marinate for at least 20 minutes or overnight.

-- Mix all the SAUCE ingredients in a small bowl and set aside.
+- Combine all the SAUCE ingredients in a small bowl and set aside.

-- Add the green onions, turn the heat to high, and fry until it begins to slightly wilt, about 10-20 seconds.
+- Add the scallions, turn the heat to high, and stir fry until it begins to wilt.

-- Return the beef to the wok, pour in the SAUCE and mix well to combine.
+- Return the beef to the wok, pour in the sauce and toss well to combine.

-- Stir fry over high heat for about 45-60 seconds, just long enough for the SAUCE to thicken and cling to the beef.
+- Stir fry over high heat for about 45-60 seconds, just long enough for the sauce to thicken and cling to the beef.
+Serve with rice.

 Join the Discussion